dharanidharatdd/team-20/README.md

 ## 🚀 Features

-- **Automated Content Moderation**: Detects and flags inappropriate or harmful text content.
+- **Automated Content Moderation**: Detects and flags inappropriate or harmful text content. (⚠️Working on image/video)
 - **Continuous Learning**: The AI model improves its accuracy over time.
 - **User and Content Management**: MongoDB is used to manage user and content data.
 - **User Interface**: Built with React for a seamless user experience.